February 24th - 2:30am - Operation "Florida or Bust!!" -

 back to camp, and with the help of Julio, Steve and Rick, the five of them took the old engine and transmission out, replaced it with the new one, put back the old

-the evening John's car was back to it's old self, and actually better than before since the new transmission was a step or two above the old one.
+end of the evening John's car was back to it's old self, and actually better than before since the new transmission was a step or two above the old one.

 February 18th - One last night in the desert -